mohan1985/GeEuro-Test/README.md

 # GeEuro-Test
 Hi,
-I have done with the program.
+I ame done with the program.
 This will run with following command as specified by you.

 java -jar GoEuroTest.jar "CITY_NAME"